rhenter/django-models/README.rst

 |PyPI latest| |PyPI Version| |PyPI License|  |GitHub Actions Status| |Coverage| |Docs| |Open Source?
 Yes!|

-Django Models is Library with several useful Models for Django to help you make your templates smart or with less code
+Django Models is a Library with several useful Models for Django to help you make your templates smart or with less code

 Requirements
 ============

-- Python 3.x
+- Python 3.8 or later
 - Django 1.11 or later

 Features